github/codeql/docs/ql-documentation/learn-ql/javascript/introduce-libraries-js.rst

 Inter-procedural data flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The data flow graph-based analyses described so far are all intra-procedural: they do not take flow from function arguments to parameters or from a ``return`` to the function's caller into account.
+The data flow graph-based analyses described so far are all intraprocedural: they do not take flow from function arguments to parameters or from a ``return`` to the function's caller into account.
 The data flow library also provides a framework for constructing custom inter-procedural analyses.

 We distinguish here between data flow proper, and *taint tracking*: the latter not only considers value-preserving flow (such as from variable definitions to uses), but also cases where one value influences ("taints") another without determining it entirely.
 For example, in the assignment ``s2 = s1.substring(i)``, the value of ``s1`` influences the value of ``s2``, because ``s2`` is assigned a substring of ``s1``.
 In general, ``s2`` will not be assigned ``s1`` itself, so there is no data flow from ``s1`` to ``s2``, but ``s1`` still taints ``s2``.

-The simplest way of implementing an inter-procedural data flow analysis is to extend either class ``DataFlow::TrackedNode`` or ``DataFlow::TrackedExpr``.
-The former is a subclass of ``DataFlow::Node``, the latter of ``Expr``, and extending them ensures that the newly added values are tracked inter-procedurally.
+The simplest way of implementing an interprocedural data flow analysis is to extend either class ``DataFlow::TrackedNode`` or ``DataFlow::TrackedExpr``.
+The former is a subclass of ``DataFlow::Node``, the latter of ``Expr``, and extending them ensures that the newly added values are tracked interprocedurally.
 You can use the predicate ``flowsTo`` to find out which nodes/expressions the tracked value flows to.

 For example, suppose that we are developing an analysis to find hard-coded passwords.
-We might start by writing a simple query that looks for string constants flowing into variables named "password".
+We might start by writing a simple query that looks for string constants flowing into variables named ``"password"``.
 To do this, we can extend ``TrackedExpr`` to track all constant strings, ``flowsTo`` to find cases where such a string flows into a (SSA) definition of a password variable:

 .. code-block:: ql